-If you file for bankruptcy in Indiana, the Indiana homestead exemptions allows you to protect $17,600 in home equity; $34,200 if you are married filing jointly.
+If you file for bankruptcy in Indiana, the Indiana homestead exemption will allow you to protect $19,300 in home equity; $38,600 if you are married filing jointly.
 Read on to learn specifics about Indiana's homestead exemption.

-For information about how the homestead exemption works in both Chapter 7 and Chapter 13 bankruptcy, see our articles in The Homestead Exemption in Bankruptcy.
-For more information on exemptions, see our Bankruptcy Exemptions area.
+For information about how the homestead exemption works in both Chapter 7 and Chapter 13 bankruptcy, go to The Homestead Exemption in Bankruptcy.
+For more information on exemptions, see Bankruptcy Exemptions.

 Under Indiana law, a homeowner may exempt up to $19,300 of the value of a house or other property covered by the homestead exemption.
 Keep in mind that an individual filer who holds property as tenants by the entirety can protect all equity; however, this isn't true if both owners file for bankruptcy.
 Ind.
 Code § 34-55-10-2(c)(1); 11 USC § 522(b)(3)(B).

 In Indiana, the homestead exemption applies to personal property (such as a mobile home) or real estate that constitutes your personal or family residence.
-Homesteads in Indiana can include homes, condominiums, mobile homes, and farms.
+As a result, a homestead in Indiana can include a home, condominium, trailer, or farm.

 Some states allow bankruptcy filers to use federal bankruptcy exemptions instead of state exemptions.
-Indiana is not one of those states.
+Indiana is not one of them.
 If you live in Indiana, you must use Indiana state exemptions.

 In Indiana, the homestead declaration is automatic.
-Indiana residents do not have to file a homestead declaration in order to claim the homestead exemption in bankruptcy.
+Therefore, Indiana residents don't have to file a homestead declaration to claim the homestead exemption in bankruptcy.

 Indiana’s homestead exemption is outlined in Indiana Code §§ 34-55-10-2.
 You can find Indiana statutes on the Indiana General Assembly website.